Ultimate 5 Days In London Itinerary

 the Fountain facade of Hampton Court Palace

-4. Half Day Trip To Henry VII’s Hampton Court Palace
+4. Day Trip To Henry VII’s Hampton Court Palace

-If you’d like to exit the bustling city, I recommend a half day trip to Hampton Court Palace.
+Alternatively, if you’d like to exit the bustling city, I recommend a day trip to Hampton Court Palace.
 It’s only 40 minutes afield.

 The palace was the former stomping grounds of the infamous King Henry VIII, one of the England’s most notorious characters.
 It’s the greatest surviving medieval palace in the world.